Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Lake Cresent

-Ruby Beach is full of interesting rock formations and is a great place to stop and explore with a picnic.
-From Ruby Beach, you’ll head to the famous La Push beaches.
+Ruby Beach is full of interesting rock formations and is a great place to stop for a picnic.
+Next, head to the famous La Push beaches.
 You’ll find massive driftwood logs and stunning Pacific Northwest beach views.
-Continue on to the Hoh Rainforest.

-The Hoh Rainforest is known as one of the world’s largest temperate rainforests.
+Continue to the Hoh Rainforest which is one of the world’s largest temperate rainforests.
 Some years it gets up to 14 feet of rainfall.
-There is a visitor center that you can explore and learn more about this iconic and beautiful rainforest.
+There is a visitor center where you can learn more about this iconic and beautiful rainforest.

-Your last stop before heading home is Lake Crescent.
-On Lake Crescent, you can go kayaking and there is also a very challenging hike if that is something that interests you.
-Exploring Lake Crescent is the perfect way to end your Olympic Peninsula Road Trip.
+Your last stop is Lake Crescent.
+You can go kayaking and there is also a very challenging hike if that interests you.
+Exploring Lake Crescent is the perfect way to end your Olympic Peninsula road trip!